optional garnish: sliced scallions or chopped fresh cilantro leaves

 If you want the chicken to have a darker brown finish, at 35 minutes, broil the chicken for the last 5 minutes of cooking.

 Brush with the cooked marinade just before serving, if you wish.
-Garnish with chopped cilantro.
+Garnish with sliced scallions or chopped cilantro, if desired.

 Notes